 Benefits to Sponsors

-When a company sponsors an ENGS 89/90 project, they get a team of enthusiastic students who have been exposed to engineering topics beyond our core courses and who are motivated to solve problems via the application of engineering principles.
-Over the course of the two ten-week terms, this Thayer School team typically spends between 800 and 1,200 hours on its project.
-The team consists of 2-3 students, at least one faculty advisor, and the course director; the team also has access to other faculty, support staff, and other resources at Thayer School.
+When a company sponsors an ENGS 89/90 project, they get a team of enthusiastic students who have studied engineering topics beyond the core courses and who are motivated to solve problems by applying engineering principles.
+Over the course of the two ten-week terms and a seven-week interim period, this Thayer School team typically spends between 800 and 1,600 hours on its project, depending on project complexity and team size.
+The team consists of 3-6 students, at least one faculty advisor, and the course director; the team also has access to other faculty, support staff, and the many resources of Thayer School.

 Your proposed project may be an opportunity for you to add resources to an existing engineering problem, a way for you to explore the next step of a current company project, or a way to assign resources to a task that has been postponed for lack of staffing.
 Your company may also use the opportunity to identify talent for recruiting purposes or initiate longer-term research collaborations with Thayer School faculty.